 The idea that privacy should be taken into account at all levels of an organization is echoed in the findings of a recent IBM cybersecurity survey of more than 700 executives across 28 countries.
 The findings showed that the most secure firms prioritized IT at the executive and board levels, ensuring that it remained the responsibility of all high-level stakeholders.

 In short, privacy and cybersecurity can’t be an afterthought.
 Given its intrinsic ties to both commercial success and risk management, conversations about digital privacy and online security need to start at the C-level.
-“Company leadership must ensure the investment necessary to establish and maintain credibility with customers,” says Troy Moritz, chief security officer at TELUS International.

 2. Compliance and certifications

 Third-party assessments can help evaluate an outsourcing partner’s level of vigilance and skills in managing cybersecurity risk.
 One example of a voluntary certification that provides credibility for an outsourcer’s ecosystem is the Cloud Security Alliance (CSA).
 The CSA certification offers validation of a company’s security posture of cloud offerings.
 In the same way, the HITRUST CSF offers a robust certification on healthcare data security and privacy that extends beyond the table-stake U.S. legal requirement HIPAA.

 When evaluating a potential partner’s cybersecurity capabilities, consider looking for an organization that seeks third-party certifications and attestations that go above and beyond the standard course of due care.
 Organizations that continually seek third-party accreditations demonstrate their commitment to being a leader in this regard.